Tax Relief: Presidentially Declared Disaster Areas

 Extensions to File or Pay Taxes

-The IRS gives affected taxpayers until the last day of the Extension Period to file most tax returns, including partnership and S-corporation returns, or to make tax payments, including estimated tax payments, that have either an original or extended due date falling within this Period.
+The IRS gives affected taxpayers until the last day of the Extension Period to file tax returns or make tax payments, including estimated tax payments, that have either an original or extended due date falling within this Period.
 The IRS will abate interest and any late filing or late payment penalties that would apply during these dates to returns or payments subject to these extensions.

-This extension to file and pay does not apply to information returns in the W-2, 1098, 1099 or 5498 series, to Forms 1042-S or 8027, or to employment and excise tax deposits.
+This extension to file and pay does not apply to information returns, or to employment and excise tax deposits.
 However, the IRS may abate penalties on such deposits for affected taxpayers due to reasonable cause during the FTD Penalty Waiver Period, provided they make the payment by the last day of that Period.
-Taxpayers whose specific disaster-related circumstances prevent them from making tax deposits within that Period may seek penalty abatements on a case-by-case basis.

 To qualify for this relief, affected taxpayers should put the assigned Disaster Designation in red ink at the top of the return, except for Form 5500, where filers should check Box D in Part 1 and attach a statement, following the form’s instructions.
 Individuals or businesses located in the disaster area – or taxpayers outside the area that were directly affected by this disaster – should contact the IRS if they receive penalties for filing returns or paying taxes late.

 Affected taxpayers in a Presidential Disaster Area have the option of claiming disaster-related casualty losses on their federal income tax return for either this year or last year.
 Claiming the loss on an original or amended return for last year will get the taxpayer an earlier refund, but waiting to claim the loss on this year’s return could result in a greater tax saving, depending on other income factors.